This is a brief guide to what we learned about living in Zanzibar.

 “Swahili time” literally means six hours late… or early

 No, really.
 Swahili time has an offset of six hours to your watch.

 This isn’t like “Persian time” or “Island time” or whatever other (non-German) culture you’re familiar with that has a comically lax attitude towards punctuality.

 If someone says “I’ll come up at 1” in Swahili (nitakuja saa moja)… they’re coming at 7 pm.
 Or maybe 7 am.

 The reason for this is that in Swahili (referring to “coastal African”, not just the language) culture, the day starts in the evening.
 A lot of traditions follow this rule, like for example in Jewish and Muslim culture.
 For them, the day starts at sunset.

 But for other non-Swahili cultures that follow this tradition, they do it only for the most important things like festivals.
 For the time of day, they stay in sync with the rest of the world.

 Not the Swahili people.
-In Tanzania, Kenya and Ethiopia (and maybe elsewhere in East Africa), people go by a “daylight clock” that’s 12 hours long but that starts at 6am in the morning.
-In Tanzania and Kenya it’s called “Swahili time”.
-In Ethiopia they call it “Ethiopian time”.
+In Tanzania, Kenya and Ethiopia (and maybe elsewhere in East Africa), people go by a “daylight clock” that’s 12 hours long but that starts at 6 am.
+In Tanzania and Kenya, it’s called “Swahili time”.
+In Ethiopia, they call it “Ethiopian time”.

 So if you normally wake up at 6 am, you say “I normally wake up at 12 in the morning” (Mimi huamka saa kumi na mbili asubuhi).
 If you’re meeting someone at 2 pm, you say “We’ll see each other at 10 in the afternoon” (Tutaonana saa kumi adhuhuri).

-- Saa moja asubuhi = (literally) “1 o’clock in the mornign” = (interpreted) 7 AM
+- Saa moja asubuhi = (literally) “1 o’clock in the morning” = (interpreted) 7 AM

 - Saa nane mchana = (literally) “8 o’clock in the afternoon” = (interpreted) 2 PM